xsikor/reelsdownloader/README.md

 ## Note on Implementation

-This tool uses the `btch-downloader` package which provides a reliable way to download content from both Instagram and TikTok.
+This tool uses the `btch-downloader` package which provides a reliable way to download content from Instagram, TikTok and Facebook.
 The package handles anti-scraping measures and provides video URLs through a proxy service.

 ## Limitations

-- Only works with public content on both platforms
+- Only works with public content on all platforms
 - Platforms may rate-limit requests if too many downloads are attempted
 - Video quality depends on what the platforms provide
 - The tool depends on third-party services which may occasionally be unavailable